Mexico-U.S. Economic Agreement Could Help Solve Immigration, Other Issues

 Bowles said creating high-paying jobs in Mexico also would starve out drug lords by taking away their control of the Mexican economy.
 He sees the two countries collaborating to seek new water resources and on other natural resource issues, such as oil and gas production.

 The MUSEIC was established in 2013 as part of the high-level economic dialogue between President Barack Obama and Mexico President Enrique Peña-Nieto.
-The Small Business Development Center at UTSA has established 18 SBDCs in other countries, including Mexico, Central and South America.
+The Small Business Development Center at UTSA, which helped host the signing event, has established 18 SBDCs in other countries, including Mexico, Central and South America.